Updated on January 12, 2021

 - Multnomah Falls is undoubtedly an icon of the Pacific Northwest.
 So, check our photos and tips here.

-- Here you will find our Guide to the Oregon Proxy Falls Hike & Photography Tips which is hidden in the Three Sisters Wilderness, near Bend.
+- Here you will find our Guide to the Oregon Proxy Falls Hike & Photography Tips, hidden in the Three Sisters Wilderness, near Bend.

 - Tamolitch Blue Pool Hike in Oregon is fabulous.
 It is hidden in the Willamette National Forest on the McKenzie River in Linn County.
 So, you can combine it with covered bridges.